3d-partons/partons/doc/markdown/partons_configuration.md

 # Introduction {#config_intro}

 This tutorial describes the configuration files used by %PARTONS.
 If you are using [our virtual machine](@ref vm), all configuration files are set up there, so you can run %PARTONS as it was out-of-the-box.
-However, if you have installed %PARTONS at your own machine run under [Linux](@ref linux) or [Mac](@ref mac), you may need to set up these files manually.
+However, if you have installed %PARTONS on your own machine under [Linux](@ref linux) or [Mac](@ref mac), you may need to set up these files manually.

 There are three %PARTONS configuration files that you may be interested in:
-* `partons.properties`: main configuration file
+* `partons.properties`: main configuration file;
-* `logger.properties`: configuration of Logger
+* `logger.properties`: configuration of the Logger;
-* `environment_configuration.dat`: environment configuration information
+* `environment_configuration.dat`: environment configuration information.

 %All of these files are described in the following.